top of page

 Profiling Nordic perpetrators of digital violence against women

-NORDREF, in collaboration with women’s shelters, police authorities and courts, is conducting research that aims to profile perpetrators of gender-based online abuse in Sweden, Denmark and Iceland, using various sources and methods.
+NORDREF, in collaboration with women’s shelters, police authorities and courts, conducted research in 2022-2023 to profile perpetrators of gender-based online abuse in Sweden, Denmark and Iceland, using various sources and methods.
+Read our final report here.

-The research focuses particularly on image-based sexual abuse, illegal threats and sexual harassment (including so-called dickpics).
-The ongoing pandemic has led to an uptake in use of digital communications and a rise in digital manifestations of violence against women, referred to as the ‘shadow pandemic’ by the UN.
-The negative impact this has on women’s both personal and public life has been evident in a Nordic and a global context.
-Establishing a perpetrator profile such as age, gender, motive and relationship to the victim lays the foundation for evidence-based proposals with the aim of countering and ultimately preventing online abuse, which in turn strengthens democracy and gender-equality.
+The research focused particularly on image-based sexual abuse, illegal threats and sexual harassment (including so-called dickpics).
+The negative impact online abuse this has on women’s both personal and public life has been evident in a Nordic and a global context.
+In these research results, perpetrator profiles are established with regard to age, gender, motive and relationship to the victim.
+This lays the foundation for evidence-based proposals, such as NORDREF's ongoing Game Changer project, with the aim of countering and ultimately preventing online abuse, which in turn strengthens democracy and gender-equality.

 03